zakariahmusic/DevUtils-app/README.md

 # License
 - This project is made available under a GPLv3 license for personal use only.
 - For enterprise/commercial usages, please contact license@devutils.app to purchase a commercial license.

-# Report bugs

-Feel free to create a new issue in this repo to report bugs.

 # Contact
 - **FAQs**: Please check https://devutils.app/faqs